 Either type can be small or large.
 It's true that private colleges tend to be smaller, incur less red tape, and offer more personal attention than public colleges.
 But it is entirely possible to find small public colleges and large private universities.
 If you want the resources of a large university with a small-scale atmosphere, look for universities with honors colleges.

 Which Is Best for You?

-Once you have considered how well a college meets your needs, whether it is private or public might make a difference.
-The academic resources and diversity of a large public college system can be tempting.
-Or the personality and location of a private campus might be right for you.
+Once you have considered how well a college meets your needs, whether it is private or public might make a difference—or not.
+The academic resources and school spirit of a large public university might be tempting.
+Or the personality and location of a private college might be right for you.
 What is most important is choosing the college that meets your highest priorities at an affordable cost.